 We recorded Bobolinks only in Field 1 this year, but with similar abundance to past surveys.
-From 2016 - 2021, we recorded on average ~10 individual Bobolinks per survey event, and of these 10 about 25% were singing.
+From 2016 - 2022, we recorded on average ~15 individual Bobolinks per survey event, and of these 15 about 30% were singing.
 Singing males are assumed to be defending nesting territory and can be considered a surrogate for a breeding pair, resulting in an average of 4 breeding pairs within the survey segment.
 The survey segment itself includes about 0.9 ha of the field, which is about 10% of the total area of the field.
-If we assume breeding pairs are uniformly distributed throughout the entire field, we could estimate about 40 breeding pairs of Bobolinks at Lawton Farm based on our point count data.
+If we assume breeding pairs are uniformly distributed throughout the entire field, we could estimate about 45 breeding pairs of Bobolinks at Lawton Farm based on our point count data.
 This would be about twice that predicted based on a minimum breeding pairs for Field 1.
 The difference may result from our assumption of uniform distribution being incorrect, or perhaps food resources are sufficiently abundant and nesting conditions favorable enough to support additional breeding pairs and effectively lower the minimum area requirement.
 Either way we can conclude that Lawton Farm provides important breeding habitat for Bobolinks, a species of conservation concern in Rhode Island.

-Total abundance declined, but by a small margin, across all sites in 2021.
-The total number observed, 442 individuals, was a 15% decrease over that observed in 2020.
-However, it is important to note that the 2020 count represented the highest total to date.
-Again, a number of factors, many of which not directly tied to the Lawton Farm habitats, can influence bird abundance, but the numbers observed indicate that abundance is relatively the same as the last few years and could indicate that the habitats continue to be utilized for both breeding and foraging.
+Total abundance increased across all sites in 2022.
+The total number observed, 713 individuals, was a 35% increase over that observed in 2021.
+A number of factors, many of which not directly tied to the Lawton Farm habitats, can influence bird abundance, but the numbers observed indicate that abundance this year was higher than the last few years and could indicate that the habitats continue to be utilized for both breeding and foraging, which, in turn promotes bird nesting success.
 In addition, this type of habitat may provide important cover for hatch year birds once they fledge from the nest, but prior to migration for many of these species that depend on early-successional (shrubland/woodland) habitats (Brenner and McWilliams, 2020).

 The current series of annual surveys was started to observe potential changes in shrubland bird use of Lawton Farm habitats after several management actions were taken in the earlier part of the decade to increase shrub habitat, particularly near our sites 2 and 3 (i.e., Fields 3 and 4).
 Results over the last several surveys point to the success of these actions, and the increased use of Fields 3 and 4 as shrub vegetation becomes more prominent.
-This year we observed a steady number of shrubland bird species utilizing these areas, and a consistent increase over the years (2012-2021).
-24 unique shrubland species have been reported.
-This represents more than half of the identified 41 shrubland bird species in New England and is important because many of these species are declining as a result of regional losses in shrubland habitat (Schlossberg and King 2012, Buffum et al., 2011).
-Although relatively small, the shrubland habitats at Lawton Farm continue to contribute to the local conservation of shrubland bird species.
+This year we observed a steady number of shrubland bird species utilizing these areas, and a consistent increase over all the years surveyed.
+The shrubland birds observed at Lawton Farm represents almost half of the identified 41 shrubland bird species in New England and is important because many of these species are declining due to regional losses in shrubland habitat (Schlossberg and King 2012, Buffum et al., 2011).
+Although relatively small, the shrubland bird species.